- Strive CF

 The fine adjustment of the handlebar is dependent on your riding style and personal taste.
 If you often ride on the top of the handlebars, you can then position the handlebar somewhat higher in order to be able to rest better on the brake hoods.

-Attention: Please note that Ultimate bikes have a fork diameter of 1,5" and Roadlites 1 1/8".
+Attention: Please note that Ultimate, Aeroad and Endurace CF bikes have a fork diameter of 1 1/4" and Endurace AL a diameter of 1 1/8".

-After changing or adjusting the stem you always need to adjust the headset again.
 Always refer to the manuals of the manufacturers.Always tighten scews with the correct torque.
 You find the correct torque values in the manuals of the manufacturers.
+WARNING The handlebars should not move independently of the forks after correct adjustment